The Nipple Piercing Trend You Never Saw Coming

-So-called "intimate" piercings may have just been banned for U18s in Wales, but with Kendall Jenner, Bella Hadid, Rihanna and Paris Jackson among the slew of celebs who sport barbells under bras, the nipple piercing is on its way to becoming as ubiquitous as belly button rings were in 1999.
+With Kendall Jenner, Bella Hadid, Rihanna, and Paris Jackson among the slew of celebs who sport barbells under bras, the nipple piercing is on its way to becoming as ubiquitous as belly button rings were in 1999.
 (Even Beyoncé had one, remember?)
 So perhaps it’s no wonder that third and fourth nipple rings may start to gain traction, too.
 No, we’re not talking about double piercings on a set of nipples — but adornment to third and fourth nipples on the body.

+So-called supernumerary nipples (street name: “accessory” nipples) may seem a little sci-fi, but according to the National Institutes of Health Genetic and Rare Disease Center, the phenomenon is pretty common.
+And there are some very cool kids in the club — including Lily Allen, Tilda Swinton, and Harry Styles, whose torso is adorned with four nipples.

 Advertisement

-So-called supernumerary nipples (street name: “accessory” nipples) may seem a little sci-fi, but according to the National Institutes of Health Genetic and Rare Diseases Center, the phenomenon is pretty common.
-And there are some very cool kids in the club — including Lily Allen, Tilda Swinton and Harry Styles, whose torso is adorned with four nipples.

-But back to piercing: With a nickname like “accessory nipple”, isn’t a supernumerary nipple just begging to be, well, accessorised?
-Sure, some opt to have third and fourth nipples surgically removed but as Dave Black, a professional piercer and senior operations manager for upscale piercing jeweller Maria Tash points out, sometimes the most unique body features are those most worth highlighting.
+But back to piercing: With a nickname like “accessory nipple,” isn’t a supernumerary nipple just begging to be, well, accessorized?
+Sure, some opt to have third and fourth nipples surgically removed, but as Dave Black, a professional piercer and senior operations manager for upscale piercing jeweler Maria Tash points out, sometimes the most unique body features are those most worth highlighting.

 In Black's 22-year career, only one client has ever come to him with a third nipple piercing request — and that was a decade ago.
 “A guy who already had both nipples pierced came in and told me he was self-conscious about his extra nipple.
 He felt that when people noticed his pierced nipples, the third one stood out even more,” Black says.
 The client asked him, “Would it be weird if I pierced my third nipple?”
 If anything, Black maintained that adorning the third nipple would garner more welcomed attention.

-Black and his client selected a ringed piece of jewellery for the job, though that typically wouldn't be done today.
+Black and his client selected a ringed piece of jewelry for the job, thought that typically wouldn't be done today.
 “What we found through the years is that using barbells helped the piercing heal a bit quicker,” Black notes, adding: “They don’t get knocked around, causing irritation.
 They sit put.”

+Because third and fourth nipples tend to be smaller than primary nipples, Black scaled the needle size and jewelry gauge back to a fifth of the typical size used for nipple piercing — from 12 or 14 gauge to 18 (the size he would use to pierce outer ear cartilage).
+“I did the piercing just as I did any other nipple.
+It healed fine and he loved it,” Black says.
+But not everyone may enjoy the long-term success that Black’s client had with such a piercing.

 Advertisement